simfei/denoising/README.md

 The arguments in parser are as follows:

 ```
---baseDir: basedir of models for each type of image, default='models/models_ast/'.
+--baseDir: basedir of models for each type of image, default=models/models_ast/
---modelName: which model you want to use. 'care', 'dncnn', 'resnet', 'n2n', 'n2v' and 'pn2v', default='n2v'.
+--modelName: which model you want to use: care, dncnn, resnet, n2n, n2v and pn2v, default=n2v
-             (also includes 'struct_n2v_1x5', 'struct_n2v_5x1', etc.)
+             (also includes struct_n2v_1x5, struct_n2v_5x1, etc.)
---imgPath: directory in which test images are.
+--imgPath: path of test images
---savePath: where to save denoised images, default='denoised/'
+--savePath: path to save denoised images, default=denoised/
 --multiFrames: whether there are multi frames in an image.
-True or False, default=False.
+True or False, default=False
 ```

 Go to the directory with predict.py, run the following command.
 Denoised images will be saved to savePath.
 This command is an example, you can change the arguments.